Near Optimality of Discrete-Time Approximations for Controlled McKean-Vlasov and Large Interacting Particle Diffusions: Introduction

+In this direction, we also establish the existence of an optimal solution to the discrete-time approximate model in Theorem \ref{TOptiDiscMcKV1A} by endowing the discrete-time control policy with a suitable Young topology under which a weak Feller condition holds for the (sampled) discrete-time model.

+To our knowledge, except for the recent contemporary study \cite{reisinger2025convergence} such an analysis on discrete-time approximations is largely absent from the literature.
+The paper \cite{reisinger2025convergence} establishes stronger quantitative approximation results, including explicit convergence rates for both the value function and the associated control policies, under additional structural and regularity assumptions.
+In particular, the analysis relies on conditions such as linear dependence of the drift on the control variable and higher regularity of the value function, notably the assumption $(H.5)$, which requires

+These assumptions enable sharper quantitative estimates and approximation results.
+In the present work, we instead adopt a probabilistic framework which applies under comparatively milder assumptions (boundedness and Lipschitz continuity), while still yielding quantitative approximation estimates for the value functional and near-optimality properties for the associated discrete-time optimal control policies.

+\item An implication of our analysis is on the near optimality of McKean-Vlasov solutions for $N$-agent interacting particle diffusion models when $N$ is large under complementary conditions to those present in the literature \cite{lacker2017limit,jackson2023rate}: Theorems \ref{nearOptDiscFiniteHor} and \ref{nearOptDiscDiscount} establish near optimality of discrete-time policies of the type $U(t,X_t,\mu_t)$ (where time dependence is suppressed for the discounted cost criterion; see the theorems for precise statements and notation) through an indirect approach: By discrete-time approximation serving as an intermediate step, and using the theory of $N$-exchangeable processes and their limits to exchangeable processes \cite{sanjarisaldiy2024optimality}, we are able to obtain such a near optimality result (of the McKean-Vlasov solution for the $N$-particle problem).
+Compared with \cite{lacker2017limit} the conditions on near optimality of McKean-Vlasov policies (and those which are Markov in discrete-time) for large $N$ are complementary; notably a convexity condition is not needed.

+A uniform discrete-time approximation result, over the number $N$ of particles, presented in Theorem \ref{TNconvevaluefunc} serves as a critical supporting result in our analysis.

-\item Using our results above, in Theorems \ref{nearOptDiscFiniteHor} and \ref{nearOptDiscDiscount}, we obtain an approximation theorem for optimal solutions to large interacting particle systems by showing that the solution of the discrete-time controlled McKean-Vlasov model problem is near optimal for such interacting models, where we also build on related results in discrete-time \cite{sanjarisaldiy2024optimality}.
-We finally study the applicability of finite model approximations via weak Feller regularity of the discrete-time approximation.
-Accordingly, a finite model which approximates the discrete-time McKean-Vlasov problem (which in turn approximates the continuous-time problem) is near optimal for the $N$-agent interacting particle diffusion model. \end{itemize}
+\item We finally study the applicability of finite model approximations via establishing the weak Feller regularity of the discrete-time approximation where the control policy space is endowed with a Young topology.
+Accordingly, Theorem \ref{thm:finite_state_near_discrete} shows that a finite model which approximates the discrete-time McKean-Vlasov problem (which in turn approximates the continuous-time problem) is near optimal for the $N$-agent interacting particle diffusion model.

+\item Our paper thus offers a unified approximation theory both in time and the number of agents and in the measure-valued state.
+This is summarized in Figure \ref{fig:approximation_roadmap}. \end{itemize}